 Having a handy bit box in your pocket, or a larger screwdriver kit that is still light enough to carry around the job site is essential.
-You know that the next screw is going to be a flat head when you have a Torx loaded, so it saves time and frustration to always have plenty of choice.
+You know that the next screw is going to be a flat head when you have a Torx loaded, so it saves time and frustration to always have plenty of choices.

 Screwdriver Bit FAQs

-What’s an impact driver?
+What’s an Impact Driver?

 Impact drivers twist the bit but also add a hammer action to it.
 This makes light work of driving even long screws into timber.
-Traditional drill bits just can’t take this level of torsion though, so you need specially strong impact driver bits and holders for the task.
+Traditional drill bits just can’t take this level of torsion though, so you need especially strong impact driver bits and holders for the task.

-What’s a Torx bit?
+What’s a Torx Bit?

 Torx bits have a six-pointed star pattern profile to ensure that when the Torx bit is in place, it’s not likely to slip and strip the head.
 Torx screwdriver bits are increasingly popular in industrial applications.